pokt-network/pocket/docs/contributing/contribution/merge.md

 After a PR has been created, wait for the automation test suite to complete. it is desirable to have some community members review and test locally the PR, by providing feedback on the PR comments.

+Integration PR should have no testing issues ideally, since previous PR should have proper testing passing.
+If something is found, a new Fix Issue should be created and once done, merged back to the integration PR.

 ## Review Phase

 Wait a couple of days to collect comments from other contributors.
 Make sure to respond, eventually fix, and mark all the comments as done.

+Integration PR should have no comments ideally, since previous PR should have proper review passing.
+If something is found, a new Fix Issue should be created and once done, merged back to the integration PR.

 Wait for the commenter to acknowledge the answer or the fix of its comment.

 - Commenter mask as resolved